RestKit/RestKit/README.md

 A Google Group (high traffic) for development discussions and user support is available at: [http://groups.google.com/group/restkit](http://groups.google.com/group/restkit)

+The preferred venue for discussing bugs and feature requests is on Github Issues.
+The mailing list support traffic can be overwhelming for our small development team.
+Please file all bug reports and feature requests at: <https://github.com/RestKit/RestKit/issues>

 For users interested in low traffic updates about the library, an announcements list is also available:
 [http://groups.google.com/group/restkit-announce](http://groups.google.com/group/restkit-announce)